jhorneman/procjam15/docs/formats.md

 These functions can be combined: {a ^$thing} turns into 'a Sword' or 'an Apple', depending on what the variable 'thing' contains.

+## Player character variables

+The following variables related to the player character.

+* $PC_first : The PC's first name.
+Capitalized.
+* $PC_last : The PC's last name.
+Capitalized.
+* $PC_job : The PC's job title.
+Not capitalized.

 # Actions

 You can affect the game state with the action element: